-German military: big budget, little efficiency | DW | 18.03.2022
+German military: Big budget, little efficiency | DW | 18.03.2022

 German Chancellor Olaf Scholz's announcement in late February that his government was about to give the defense budget a massive boost had commentators reaching into history to explain its significance.
 Decades of over-cautious defense policy, some said, were being overturned in the space of a single speech on a bright Sunday morning in the German parliament.
 Just a few hundred meters away at the same time, over 100,000 Berliners were protesting against the Russian invasion of Ukraine.

-Though it is below the 2% marker, Germany's defense budget is not exactly small: According to the Stockholm International Peace Research Institute (SIPRI), Germany has the 7th best-funded military in the world, higher than that of France.
-Not only that, German military expenditure has risen over the last ten years, from around €32.5 billion in 2011 to over €50.3 billion this year.
+Though it is below the 2% marker, Germany's defense budget is not exactly small: According to the Stockholm International Peace Research Institute (SIPRI), Germany has the 7th-best-funded military in the world, with a higher budget than that of France.
+Not only that: German military expenditure has risen over the last 10 years, from around €32.5 billion in 2011 to over €50.3 billion this year.

 "I was very shocked by the reports from soldiers about the material shortcomings in all three armed services," she wrote in the report's introduction.
 "Not a single visit to the troops and not a single conversation with soldiers in which I was not told about some deficits."